TaoStarlit/English/Logic_paper.md

 1. 11-15. the existing technique(SGD); eg. as application; variants; but have some problem: strong assumption of free of noise;
 2. 21-23. the techniuque that give inspiration(CL); how it work; but, this technique has not been applied into the update process of SGD for noisy labels.
 R24: claim the novelty using this inspiration
 3. 31-33. what is related to the loss function(contribution 2) in the implement part
-4. 41-44. other works deal with the problem noisy label: 1 2 3 4 has deficiency
+4. 41-44. other works deal with the problem noisy label: 1 2 3 4 has deficiency. not SGD(didn't put them in the basic line)
 #### PrOgressive STochAstic Learning
 O. how organize the writing about our method: prelimianry notations; mechanism; realization: design losses; derive the convergence rate; analyze the robustness
 A. Preliminary notations